-- That soft, luxurious feel that many people have come to love from down-filled duvets and pillows.
+- Soft, luxurious feel that’s similar to fluffy duvets and pillows.

-There’s a vast range of mattress toppers and pads made from cotton, and often with a mixture of cotton, polyester and other materials.
+There’s a vast range of mattress toppers and pads made from microfiber and cotton, and often with a mixture of cotton, polyester, and other materials.
 The price can also vary greatly with these.

 - Range of options from synthetic to organic.

-- Not as durable as other materials like latex, wool and memory foam.
-The cotton is more likely to compress in a shorter time.
+- Not as durable as other materials like latex, wool, and memory foam.

 - High-quality cotton can be quite expensive.